zalando-stups/documentation/components/taupage.rst

 How to configure the AMI
 ++++++++++++++++++++++++

-The Zalando AMI uses the official cloud-init project to receive user configuration.
+The Taupage AMI uses the official cloud-init project to receive user configuration.
 Different to the standard, you can not use the normal user data mimetypes (no #cloud-config, shell scripts, file uploads, URL lists, ...) but only our own configuration format::